pawelwiejkut/pawelwiejkut.dev/content/posts/how_to_contribute.md

 That is all 🙂

-Have a good time during your contributions !
+Have a good time with your contributions!